-The student will submit a preliminary version of the final paper no later than 4 weeks prior to the university's published last day of class for that particular semester (click here for UGA's academic calendar).
-From that point, the student is responsible for making any suggested changes to the document, based on advisor's recommendations, and submitting the FINAL document to for approval prior to the scheduled poster session (typically held on reading day each semester).
+The student will submit a preliminary version of the paper no later than 4 weeks prior to the university's published last day of class for that particular semester (click here for UGA's academic calendar).
+From that point, the student is responsible for making any suggested changes to the document, based on advisor's recommendations, and submitting the FINAL document for approval several days prior to the scheduled e-Poster session (typically held on reading day each semester or the final day of classes in Summer terms).
 The full recommended timeline is available on the first page of the capstone proposal.
+The recommended dates are also sent via email at the beginning of the semester.

 Students must be sure to include the typed signature page in the final submission of the capstone document to the Primary Reader for grade and final signatures.
+This signature page MUST be delivered (email is acceptable) PRIOR to the scheduled e-Poster session

-Along with submitting copies of the final report and poster to the Primary Reader, students must also submit an electronic copy to the MPH Program Coordinator via jump drive or email.
-All jump drives will be returned when poster session ends.
+Along with submitting copies of the final report and e-poster to the Primary Reader, students must also submit an electronic copy to the MPH Program Coordinator via google drive, which will be available for student access 2 weeks prior to the e-Poster session.

-All files must be saved as a PDF, and titled as follows:
+All files must be saved as a PDF and PPT, and titled as follows: